Artem-Bohush/Timer-module_nativeJS/README.md

 # Timer-module_nativeJS
   This is a simple code for timer on your site.
 It contains countdown of days, hours, minutes and seconds.
+Any changing is up to you.
 ## Usage
   Your layout should contains next code structure:
 ```